LanguageMachines/ticcltools/README.md

     FoLiA-stats, is far more developed and recommended.
 - TICCL-unk
   - a cleanup tool for word frequency lists.
-Creates a 'clean' file with desirable words, an 'unk' file with uncorrectable words and a 'punct' file with words that would be clean after removing puncuation before and after.
+Creates a 'clean' file with desirable words, an 'unk' file with uncorrectable words and a 'punct' file with words that would be clean after removing punctuation before and after.
 - TICCL-anahash
   - a tool to create anagram hash values from a word frequency file.
-All anagrams formable given a particular bag of characters and observed in the frequency file are assigned a distinguishing anagram vaue, based on the individual character values assigned by tool TICCL-lextstat to each character in the alphabet.
+All anagrams formable given a particular bag of characters and observed in the frequency file are assigned a distinguishing anagram value, based on the individual character values assigned by tool TICCL-lexstat to each character in the alphabet.
 - TICCL-indexer and TICCL-indexerNT
-  - a  tool  to create an exhaustive index to all lexical variants present in a corpus within the distances defined by the character confusion values, given a particular Levenshtein or edit distance.
+  - a  tool to create an exhaustive numerical index to all lexical variants present in a corpus within the distances defined by the character confusion values, given a particular Levenshtein or edit distance.
 - TICCL-LDcalc